rovitotv/qualia_insights_accouting/README.md

 2. Make a different in transactions for personal and business.
 For example we might have an expense that is paid with personal.
 I am thinking have different names for the data files.

-Test this change to see if it goes back to Pi and Mac!
-How do I get this changes staged?

-ok this change is from working copy on iPad, which I am not sure if I need this app since I can use stash?